 PowerPoint

 PowerPoint is frequently misused, in that it's wrongly viewed by too many presenters as the be-all and the end-all of a presentation.
 They overload their slides with all the information that needs to be presented because, again, the PowerPoint is, they believe, the entire presentation.
-In the end, they have text-heavy slides—and usually way too many slides—which only lead to a distracted audience that is busy reading instead of listening.
+In the end, they have text-heavy slides—and usually way too many slides—which only leads to a distracted audience that is busy reading instead of listening.

 PowerPoint is but one part of a presentation.

 PowerPoint also offers some great tools to visually represent a theme or convey a message that is hard to put into words.
-For example, in the two PowerPoints I've posted here, I used animation to show in one how an abandoned house was transformed through the Constructing Futures program (slide 5) and, in the other, the overwhelming amount of responsbilities assigned to the Palestine Church's pastor (slide 4).
+For example, in the "Constructing Futures" PowerPoints I've posted here, I used animation to show how an abandoned house was transformed through the program (slide 5).